Mlaiel/iacherie/docs/API_DOCUMENTATION_COMPLETE.md

 ## 🎯 API Documentation Status: 100% Complete

-This document provides comprehensive documentation for all API endpoints in the Ainflue platform.
+This document provides comprehensive documentation for all API endpoints in the IA Chérie platform.

 ## 📋 API Endpoints Overview